 Getting Help

+Potential helpers include family, friends, neighbors, parents of guests, and paid professionals.
+Fortunately, most of us know someone who will do just about anything you need and do it well.
 Grandmothers and aunts often fall into this category and will help with food prep, arts & crafts, and clean-up.
-Then there are the people who are only willing or able to do a few specific tasks.
-For example, the uncle who is a photography buff and can be trusted to get great pictures without dropping the camera in the swimming pool.
+Then there are the people who are best suited for a specific task, such as the uncle who is a photography buff and can be trusted to get great pictures without dropping the camera in the swimming pool.

 Compare your list of things that need to be done with your list of people who are willing and able to help looking for some obvious matches.
 An artistic relative may be a good candidate to do face painting.
-A friend with a mini-van can fetch the balloons.
+A friend with a mini-van can pick-up the balloons.
 A neighbor who loves to bake can make the cake or cookies.
+After you’ve made all the obvious matches on your list, look for additional tasks that just about anyone can do.
+This includes things like making a list of who gives what gift at a birthday party, so your child can write meaningful thank you notes.

-You'll have to gauge whether your other children can be good helpers.
-Some parents expect siblings to help a lot, some just include siblings as "guests" at the party, and others get siblings out of the way by sending them to a friends house to play.
+You’ll have to gauge whether your other children can be good helpers.
+Some parents expect siblings to help a lot, some just include siblings as “guests” at the party, and others get siblings out of the way by sending them to a friend’s house to play.

 Some people recommend paying teenagers to help.
-This can work with the right teenager, but teens who are shy or distracted may not add much to the party.
+This can work well with the right teenager, but teens who are shy or distracted may not add much to the party.
+Put any parents who stay at the party to work running some of the games or serving refreshments.
+Most will be glad to have something to do.

 Supplies